SCHEDULE A CALL TODAY TO LEARN MORE

 Oil & Gas Investments are not Passive Income

-The Tax Reform Act of 1986 introduced the concept of “passive” income and “active” income.
+A major tax advantage of Oil and Gas investments in an entity that owns working interest is that a working interest is classified as active income, not passive.
 The Act prohibits the offsetting of losses from passive activities against income from active businesses.
 The Act provides that a working interest in an Oil and Gas drilling program is not “passive” activity.
 Accordingly, deductions can be offset against income from business income, salaries, etc.

 * Investors should contact their personal tax advisors and review tax aspects in the Confidential Information Memorandum.
 IRS CIRCULAR 230 NOTICE: The statements contained herein are not intended to and do not constitute an opinion as to any tax or other matter.
 Any statement contained in this communication (including any attachments) concerning U.S. tax matters is not intended or written to be used, and cannot be used, for the purpose of (i) avoiding penalties under the Internal Revenue Code or (ii) promoting, marketing or recommending to another party any transaction or matter addressed herein.